-Many marketers, bloggers, social media users, and serious onliners rarely understand how Pinterest works.
+Many marketers, bloggers, social media users, and serious web-users rarely understand how Pinterest works.
 What is Pinterest?
 It is a website that allows users to upload images and videos known as “pins & pinboards.”

 It is a platform where you can organize your pins using boards through various ideas, plans, and interests.
-Pinterest functions differently to any other platform.
+Pinterest functions differently from any other platform.
 For any share, posting, and search is done visually.

 So, Is Pinterest A Social Media Or a Search Engine?